tinyherocarrot/react-timeline-component/README.md

 ## What I Like

 * Editing capabilities
-* [Ducks](https://github.com/erikras/ducks-modular-redux)(Redux reducer bundles) for Redux code.
+* [Ducks](https://github.com/erikras/ducks-modular-redux) (Redux reducer bundles) for Redux code.
 Much better than traversing three or more different files for one action!
 * D3 for calculation ONLY, React for DOM manipulation.
+* SCSS for svg styling, styled-components for other styling.

 ## Looking Forward